Bodacious/motion-persistable/README.md

 ### Persistable Instance Methods

     class User

       include Motion::Persistable
-  extend Motion::Persistable # for class methods

       # This will persist the user's email under the key: "User.bodacious.email" (where the
       # user's username was bodacious)
       attr_persisted :email, '', :username

       # This will set an attribute called age, with a default value of 16.
       # When a new value is set, the block is called, in this case it's recorded on TestFlight
       attr_persisted :age, 16, :username do |value|
-    testflight_checkpoint("Set new age value", age: value) end
+        testflight_checkpoint("Set new age value", age: value)
+      end

       class << self
+        include Motion::Persistable # for class methods

         # This will set a class attribute User.count with a default value of 0
         attr_persisted :count, 0
       end

     end

 ## Considerations